-Routine Maintenance for Your Console Piano
+Routine Maintenance for your Console Piano

 As an owner of a console piano you have the privilege of playing an instrument that is capable of providing very good performance and sound while occupying no more of your valuable floor space than a spinet piano.
 With proper maintenance, a good-quality console piano will be a delight to play, providing a responsive touch and a commendable tone.
 The following information is intended to enable you to better understand the proper maintenance required to keep your console piano in its best form.